loyjoy/academy/getting_started/sign_in/sign_in.md

 ![sign in with magic link](magic_link.png "sign in with magic link")

 Tada!
 Welcome to the LoyJoy platform.
-It's where the magic happens! 🎉

-When you are signed in, we strongly recommend you to enable [*Two-factor-authentification*](/getting_started/2FA/2FA.md) for your user account.
+It's where the magic happens! 🎉 After you are signed in, we strongly recommend you to enable [*Two-factor-authentification*](/getting_started/2FA/2FA.md) to secure your user account even more.